abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 Nextcloud is not just a Dropbox clone.
 It provides additional features like Calendar, Contacts, Scheduled tasks and web forms.

-In this tutorial, we will show you how to install and configure the latest Nextcloud release (at the time of writing this, the latest release is 23) on a Debian 11 server.
+In this tutorial, we will show you how to install and configure the latest Nextcloud release (at the time of writing it's version 23) on a Debian 11 server.
 We will run Nextcloud with an Nginx web server and PHP7.4-FPM and use MariaDB server as the database system.

 ## Prerequisite